 Please note, you can also still submit an appeal if you have mitigating circumstances.

 Am I eligible for support from Pharmacist Support

-Anyone who is a pre-registration trainee is eligible to apply for help from Pharmacist Support.
-This includes someone who is undertaking their training year, someone who has finished their training and will be sitting the assessment and someone who has failed the assessment, as long as they intend to re-sit it and have made arrangements with the GPhC in this respect.
+Anyone who is a foundation trainee is eligible to apply for help from Pharmacist Support.
+This includes someone who is undertaking their training year, someone who has finished their training and will be sitting the assessment ,and someone who has failed the assessment, as long as they intend to re-sit it and have made arrangements with the GPhC in this respect.

-All overseas students who graduate after 2015 will have to make their own visa arrangements.
+All overseas students will have to make their own visa arrangements once they graduate.
 The UK Visas and Immigration (UKVI) formerly known as UK Borders Agency website has information on the rules on working in the UK.
 The UK Council for International Student Affairs (UKCISA) has a wealth of information on its website on working in the UK, including answers to frequently asked questions and information sheets on the rules and applying to stay.

-For further information see our International students (non-EEA):visa requirements for the pre-registration year fact sheet.
+For further information see our International students (non-EEA):visa requirements for the foundation training year fact sheet.

 If you cannot find the information you need, UKCISA also runs an advice line Mon-Fri from 1.00pm to 4.00pm.
 Tel: 020 7107 9922 Web: http://www.ukcisa.org.uk/